SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Background and Related Work

-Recent surveys document a growing body of work on fairness in machine learning~\cite{Rabonato_Berton_2024,10.1145/3457607}, yet the vast majority of proposed fairness criteria (demographic parity, equalized odds, calibration~\cite{DBLP:journals/corr/KleinbergMR16}) are defined with respect to outcome labels and are therefore specific to supervised tasks.
-The question of whether unsupervised representations are ``fair'' remains underexplored.
+\emph{Fairness through unawareness}---removing sensitive attributes from inputs to prevent discrimination---is well documented as insufficient~\citep{dwork2012fairness,LIU2026108034}: proxy features enable reconstruction of withheld information and discriminatory patterns~\citep{10.1145/3457607}.
+The vast majority of fairness criteria (demographic parity, equalized odds, calibration~\citep{DBLP:journals/corr/KleinbergMR16}) are defined with respect to outcome labels and apply to supervised tasks~\citep{Rabonato_Berton_2024}.
+Whether unsupervised representations are ``fair'', and how to audit fairness in the absence of a label, remains underexplored.